-The following is the operating procedure for mounting shared directory information registered in ISM.
+The following is the operating procedure for mounting directory information registered with ISM.

 - 1. From the Global Navigation Menu on the GUI of ISM, select [Settings] [General] [Shared Directory]. - 2.
-Execute one of the following: - Select the checkboxes for the shared directories you want to mount, and then select [Mount] from the [Actions] button. - Select the shared directories you want to mount, and then select [Mount] from the [Actions] button on the displayed information screen.
+Execute one of the following. - Select the checkbox for the shared directory you want to mount, then select the [Actions] button and select [Mount]. - Select the shared directory you want to mount and, when the information screen is displayed, select the [Actions] button and select [Mount].

-- The following displays the privileges of the mounted directory:
+- The following displays the privilege of the mounted directory.

-- Mount as read only. - SMB/CIFS
+- Mount as read only.

+- SMB/CIFS